yumuzi234/e8vm/readme.md

 For example, the architect of the std G language can be found [here](https://smallrepo.com/r/std) Together with the simple syntax system, we want create a language that targets code comprehension.
 We believe that readable code is changeable code, and can continuously evolve.
-We are also creating an [online IDE](https://smallrepo.com/) for G language users to share and read each others code.
+We are also creating a [cloud IDE](https://smallrepo.com/) for G language users to share and read each others code.
 Once code can be easily understood, online IDE's can form a community with network effects, and developers can easily customize a code -- their own or not -- to handle their special needs.

-### *New System Languge/Cross Platform/Build App from browser*

 ## Community